 Many of these costs are not covered through the local budget, so paying them off this year would not necessarily result in a reduction to our proposed budget.
-There are a few leases that are included as part of the Capital Plan for Fy26.
-If these leases were paid out of revolving, we may need to increase the capital funds in a future year for the next year approved capital plan.
-This type of shift is a one time savings and increasing the capital plan budget back to \$250 if it is reduced will be very difficult in future years.
+There are a few leases that are included as part of the Capital Plan for FY26.
+If these leases were paid out of revolving, we may need to increase the capital funds in a future year for the next year's approved capital plan.
+This type of shift is a one-time savings, and increasing the capital plan budget back to \$250 if it is reduced will be very difficult in future years.
 The district continues to explore ways that we might be able to reallocate costs through our revolving accounts.

-Are there any one time costs (ie. capital improvements) that can be funded through the revolving accounts (ie. technology improvements)?
+Are there any one-time costs (e.g., capital improvements) that can be funded through the revolving accounts (e.g., technology improvements)?

-There is about \$2 million in revolving accounts that can be used for one time costs.
+There is about \$2 million in revolving accounts that can be used for one-time costs.
 Some of the revolving funds need to be related to the building or facility costs where the program exists.
-For example, After school programs could be used for costs/utilities that relate to running the program or the building where it is housed.
-(AES, SMS and VBES) However, there is likely not 2 million in one time costs in the budget to free up.
-Actually, most expense line items are annual needs and not one time costs. (examples include consumable textbooks, online tools, professional development etc)
+For example, After-school programs could be used for costs/utilities related to running the program or the building where it is housed.
+(AES, SM,S and VBES) However, there is likely not \$2 million in one-time costs in the budget to free up.
+Actually, most expense line items are annual needs and not one-time costs. (examples include consumable textbooks, online tools, professional development, etc.)